inko-lang/website/source/manual/getting-started/methods-messages-and-objects.html.md

 }
 ```

 Here we defined a method called "example".
-Methods can specify additional
+Methods can specify extra
 information, such as: the arguments (and optionally their types), the return
 type, and the throw type.